BUS1000 Foundations of Business (3)

-Examines organizational conceptions of sustainability, strategic approaches to value creation, and the challenges toward economic performance, social justice, and environmental quality.
+Examines organizational conceptions of sustainability, strategic approaches to value creation, and the challenges of economic performance, social justice, and environmental quality.
 Sustainable development involves leading change; dealing with the environmental consequences of products, processes, and operations from cradle to grave; and improving every facet of the enterprise.

 BUS4324 Distribution and Supply Chain Management (3)

 This course introduces the principles, concepts, and analytical tools of distribution and supply chain management.
-It is designed to address the key operations and logistical issues in manufacturing and service organizations as well as analysis of inventory control, distribution management, and multi-plant coordination.
+It is designed to address the key operations and logistical issues in modern-day manufacturing and service organizations as well as analysis of inventory control, distribution management, and multi-plant coordination.